Harrah's Atlantic City: The Pool at Harrah's

 The new pool at Harrah's is located under a large glass dome and is surrounded by palm trees and other plants.
 Due to the landscaping and warm temperature year-round, the pool has become a very popular destination in the city.
 It has a minimum age of 21, and guests under 21 can use the family pool on the opposite side of the resort.
 On Wednesday, Friday and Saturday nights, the pool is transformed into "The Pool After Dark," offering live DJ music with artists such as 50 Cent, PSY, Jesse McCartney, and VIP Bottle Service.

 The pool closed for major renovations on January 17, 2017, and reopened on March 3, 2017.

 Transportation

 Harrah's has a bus service, the Caesars Rewards Shuttle, which takes hotel guests and Caesars Rewards members to Caesars Atlantic City and Tropicana, the other Caesars Entertainment properties in Atlantic City. it operates 11am-8pm Friday-Sunday. it goes from Harrah's to Caesar's then to Tropicana in that order.

 Harrah's Atlantic City is also accessible via the Brigantine Connector and is serviced by Route 2 and 3 of the Atlantic City Jitney Association.

 The Casino is also accessible by rail via the free jitney buses to and from the Atlantic City Rail Terminal (NJ Transit Atlantic City Line).

-Also accessible by NJ Transit Bus #501.
+It is also accessible by NJ Transit Bus #501.

 The casino offers air charter service via Republic Airlines to Atlantic City International Airport from many cities across the East coast with hotel packages.